A hard reset should be done if the ShotKam will no turn ON/OFF, or there is no red LED when charging.

 STEP 2 - DOWNLOAD THE “SHOTKAMPRO” APP

-A. In the Apple App Store or Android Google Play, search apps for “ShotkamPro” (one word) and download the free.
+A. In the App Store (iOS) and Google Play Store (Android), search for “ShotkamPro” (one word) and download the free app.
 Do not open the app yet.

 B. Start with your ShotKam OFF, then turn ON the Wi-Fi by pressing and holding the power button for 3+ seconds.
 Both orange LED lights should come on; wait about 10 seconds until 1 orange LED stops flashing.
 Once it stops, the other LED will turn green.
 You are now in Wi-Fi mode.
 The ShotKam itself has Wi-Fi, so you do not need any other Wi-Fi source.